KScott6/arboRist_walkthrough/README.md

 > data_curate(project_name, taxa_of_interest, acc_to_exclude, min_region_requirement)

-At this point the data-retrieval steps in arboRist are complete.
+At this point the data-retrieval steps in aRborist are complete.
 You may continue this pipeline to run a iqtree2 partitioned analysis (multi-gene tree)

 # Step 5:  Separate alignment of region fastas
-At this point, arboRist does not automatically align your sequences for you.
+At this point, aRborist does not automatically align your sequences for you.
 Do your own alignment (output aligned fasta format, include gaps).
 Save aligned files to: "./multifastas/aligned_fastas" Eventually I'll get multiple formats supported.